zikunz/tp/docs/UserGuide.md

 #### 2.2.3.
 Show the item list: `items list`

-Whenever you would like to check all items and their prices and stocks in your inventory, the `items list` feature allows you to achieve it by quickly and accurately by displaying item list.
+Whenever you would like to check all items and their prices and stocks in your inventory, the `items list` feature allows you to achieve it by quickly and accurately displaying the item list.

 Steps to check the item list: